ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ## Practical arrangements of this lab

-TODO: rewrite needed

 This lab is little bit different than others because tasks require the usage of external device.
 Number of devices are limited which causes some difficulties to arrangements.

-* Students are encouraged/forced to do work in groups of 2 or 3 persons in lab sessions.
-Size of group heavily depends on how many students attend to lab sessions.
+* Students are encouraged to do labwork in groups of 2 or 3 if possible.
 * Students are encouraged to borrow device do the lab ahead of schedule to balance load on actual lab week
-* Students can borrow devices after/between lab sessions to continue working on tasks at home (alone, in same group or even with different people).
-In these cases pay close attention of **marking down clearly who participated on which tasks** because it is only way everybody can get the right amount of points when works are graded.
 * We try to arrange loaning times so that everyone would have chance to hold device at least couple of days if they want.
-* You may use ChipWhisperer device in your coursework, but notice that how long you can keep device yourself is heavily depending how much other people are wanting to borrow them.
-Discuss with course assistants as early as possible if you want to use ChipWhisperer in your coursework.

 ## Short intro to power analysis